hashicorp/vault-client-dotnet/CONTRIBUTING.md

 * Provide steps to reproduce the issue, and if possible include the expected results as well as the actual results.
 Please provide text, not screen shots!

-* If you experienced a panic, please create a [gist](https://gist.github.com) of the *entire* generated crash log for us to look at.
-Double check no sensitive items were in the log.

 * Respond as promptly as possible to any questions made by the Vault team to your issue.